 - Living frugally – To achieve such an incredible savings rate there is almost always a huge emphasis on living frugally.
 Followers of FIRE usually take pride in living frugally just as fitness junkies take pride in eating healthy and exercising.
 Both parties realize that they are making a sacrifice now in order to reach a long-term goal.

-The most common end goal of “Financial Independence, Retire Early” is (you guessed it) to retire early!
+The most common end goal of the FIRE movement in Canada is (you guessed it) to retire early!
 Instead of saving a small percentage of their income and retiring at 65 (or older), people who follow FIRE want to save a huge percentage of their income and cut their timeline for retirement in half.
-That being said, early retirement doesn’t necessarily have to be your end goal.
+Of course, early retirement doesn’t necessarily have to be your end goal.
 “Financial independence” is a wide-reaching goal that can mean a lot of things.

 Is FIRE for you?

-Followers of FIRE are usually trying to achieve financial independence.
-Again, the generally accepted definition of financial independence is that you have enough investment – or passive – income to pay for your living expenses without having to be employed or dependent on others.
+Followers of the FIRE movement in Canadaare usually trying to achieve financial independence.
+Again, financial independence means you have enough investment – or passive – income to pay for your living expenses without relying on a job or other people.

 Once you either have enough saved or earn enough passive income to meet your living expenses, you are officially financially independent and will not have to work ever again.
 The thing is…some people like to work.
 Is retiring a necessity of FIRE?